lcouper/VectorWarmingTolerance/README.md

 https://docs.google.com/document/d/1xCS3hHwLBeA_4W-JbToOJdZhmBASHR2Y1lQmUz2uQUo/edit (this is the most up-to-date version)

 ## Upcoming steps:
-- Decide on biogeographical designation — perhaps WWF 14 biomes (see file official > terr_biomes.lyr ) or the 21 global burden of disease regions
 - Investigate time scales of thermal danger (and generate histograms by region)
+- Meet with Barnabas and decide on biogeographical designation — perhaps WWF 14 biomes (see file official > terr_biomes.lyr ) or the 21 global burden of disease regions